PKHarsimran/PKHarsimran.github.io/_posts/2024-02-19-UniversalWebTracker.md

 ## In Conclusion

 UniversalWebTracker is more than just a script — it's a commitment to efficiency, flexibility, and ease of use.
 By embracing the power of automation with UniversalWebTracker, you can stay one step ahead in the digital game.
-For those interested in trying out UniversalWebTracker or contributing to its development, visit the GitHub repository [insert link here] and join a growing community of users who value staying informed.
+For those interested in trying out UniversalWebTracker or contributing to its development, visit the GitHub repository [https://github.com/PKHarsimran/UniversalWebTracker] and join a growing community of users who value staying informed.